A Style Guide for Students Writing Papers and Reports

 Make it clear you know what you are talking about (and this includes being complete, don't jump right into things, give the reader a chance to follow).
 Give a thorough and complete discussion of the problem, enough so an educated reader whose speciality is outside yours can appreciate that you're trying to attack an interesting problem, and also appreciates what's interesting about it.
 (Remember to maintain user state!)

-Btw, don't call this section“exposition of the problem”, or you'll be immediately exposed as someone who can only follow recipes.
+Btw, don't call this section “exposition of the problem”, or you'll be immediately outed as someone who can only follow recipes.
 Same applies to the next bit.

 Literature review (often called “related work”)